 We welcome your comments and corrections!
 Please click here to report any corrections for the book.
-(Please make sure you are using the May 3, 2017, version of the book.)
+(Please make sure you are using the print version of the book or the May 3, 2017, online version of the book.)

 The software accompanying the book is written in Mathematica, MATLAB, and Python.
 It is written to be educational and to reinforce the concepts in the book, not to be as computationally efficient or robust as possible.

 We have found the V-REP robot simulation environment to be a valuable learning tool accompanying the book.
 It is free for educational use and cross platform.
 In ME 449 at Northwestern, we use it to experiment with the kinematics of different robots and to animate solutions to inverse kinematics, dynamic simulations, and controllers.
 This page provides "scenes" that allow you to interactively explore the kinematics of different robots (e.g., the Universal Robots UR5 6R robot arm and the KUKA youBot mobile manipulator) and to animate trajectories that are the results of exercises in chapters on kinematics, dynamics, and control.

 - A video of a UR5 trajectory created by solving numerical inverse kinematics (Chapter 6, Inverse Kinematics)